concord-consortium/portal-pages/README.md

 This example can be demonstrated by using the techniques previously described in this document.
 It goes something like this:

 * Refresh the dependencies.
 Typically done with `npm install`.
-* Build the `portal-pages.js` library.
-Typically `npm run build`.
-* Serve up the example page, say, with live-server. `npm run live-server`.
+* Serve example page: `npm run start`
-* Navigating a browser to the unit-testing-example's html page. `localhost:10000/examples/unit-test-example.html`.
+* Navigating a browser to the unit-testing-example's html page. `localhost:8080/examples/unit-test-example.html`.
+Note: if you already have a server running on 8080, a random port will be chosen.
+The base URL is added to the clipboard so you can paste it into your browser.

 At this point you should see a boring little html page with some descriptive text.
 But most important, is a small display at the bottom of the page,

 ```
 The Meaning of Life:"42"